DPDK/dpdk/doc/guides/prog_guide/generic_receive_offload_lib.rst

 fragmentation is possible (i.e., DF==0).
 Additionally, it complies RFC 6864 to process the IPv4 ID field.

-Currently, the GRO library provides GRO supports for TCP/IPv4 packets.
+Currently, the GRO library provides GRO supports for TCP/IPv4 packets and VxLAN packets which contain an outer IPv4 header and an inner TCP/IPv4 packet.

 Two Sets of API
 ---------------